Abarim Publications' online Biblical Greek Dictionary

 In the New Testament our numeral δεκα (deka) is used 27 times independently, see full concordance, and also serves as element of the following compounds:

-- The ordinal δεκατος (dekatos), meaning tenth (John 1:39, Revelation 11:13 and 21:20 only).
+- The ordinal (technically an adjective) δεκατος (dekatos), meaning tenth (John 1:39, Revelation 11:13 and 21:20 only).
 When preceded by the definite article and in the feminine form δεκατη (dekate), this word means the tenth, also known as tithe.
 This word occurs 4 times, see full concordance, and from it come:

 - Together with πεντε (pente), meaning five, and the copulative και (kai), meaning and: the ordinal πεντεκαιδεκατος (pentekaidekatos), meaning fifteenth (Luke 3:1 only).